When something is clearly going to outlast you, then surely the sooner you buy it the longer you get to enjoy it.

 Do your tools need maintenance or polishing?

-Shellac is the finish applied to my tools.
-It is a natural product, its easy to apply by hand, and it is easy to repair should you wish to re-sand or cut back a damaged tool with steel wool before you re coat with your choice of shellac.
+Shellac is the finish applied by hand to my tools.
+It is a natural product, its easy to apply, and it is easy to repair should you wish to re-sand or cut back a damaged tool with steel wool before you re coat with your choice of shellac.
 Only 2-3 coats is necessary.
 Shellac polish is wonderful to hold in the hand, given time and being pushed around workshop it will scratch a little, you can either leave the tool to patinate naturally, or you can choose to re-polish it occasionally if you wish.

-Do you personally make all the Vesper branded items?
-Yes – All tools branded Vesper are made by my own hand with some assistance in my own workshop in Melbourne, Australia.
-These tools really are limited in availability to what 1-2 people can produce per year.
+Yes – All tools branded Vesper are made by my own hand in my own workshop in Melbourne, Australia.
+These tools really are limited in availability to what 1 person can produce per year.
 We do sell other high quality brands that complement my range though, such as Mitutoyo, M-Stein, Glen-Drake.

 You have a large selection of marking knives.
 And why not just use a sharp pencil?